Locate a grave MUSEUM OF THE FALLEN

 1711 CE 1853 CE

-A trading monopoly that traded almost nothing but its own soaring shares, then burst and ruined Britain.
+A trading monopoly that traded almost nothing but its own soaring shares, until the 1720 South Sea Bubble burst and ruined Britain.

 Born